The Mysterious Beauty of Berber Jewelry

 THE USE AND MEANING OF BERBER JEWELRY

-As it’s the case with many tribes, jewelry is more than just an ornament.
+As it is the case with many tribes, jewelry is more than just an ornament.
 It is a part of the economic trade and an indication of social status.
-And while all this is true for Berbers too, it stretches further.
+And while all this is true in the case of Berbers, it stretches further.

-More than anything else, Berber jewelry is about women’s empowerment.
+Above anything else, Berber jewelry is about women’s empowerment.
 It’s their way of connecting and supporting each other.
 There are several examples.
 One is a picture taken in the 1930s of women creating a circle around a woven cloth holding tangerines.
-Each wrist has several bracelets and fingers are stacked with rings.
+Their wrists have several bracelets and fingers are stacked with rings.
 The image speaks of unity; not decoration.
-It’s a moving illustration of comradeship.
+It is a moving illustration of comradeship.

 Furthermore, Berber jewelry serves as a woman’s protection through hardships.
-A bride is gifted jewelry as a dowry to use in case of unexpected events such as becoming widowed.
+A bride is gifted jewelry as a dowry to use in case of unexpected events such as becoming widowed for instance.
 Jewelry becomes her purchasing power and means to sustain her family.
-It’s a woman’s gateway to independence and preservation.
+Essentially, it’s a woman’s gateway to independence and preservation.

 MATERIALS USED IN BERBER JEWELRY

 Traditionally Berber jewelry is made of silver.
 It is believed that silver represents purity since it resembles white color.
-This, and the availability of the material in the region, are two main reasons why this is the case.
+This, and the availability of the material in the region, are the two main reasons why this is the case.
 Morocco alone is a top 20 global silver producer.
-Today, there is some gold jewelry sold in cities’ souks but it’s a rather modernized version of the orthodox Berber jewelry.
+Today, there is gold Berber jewelry sold in cities’ souks as well, but it’s a rather modernized version of the orthodox Berber jewelry.

 Depending on the tribe, Berber jewelry uses stones such as coral, lapis, and amber along with beautifully colored enamel giving it a vibrant and imposing look.
 One very good example of this is Kabyle jewelry of the Kabylie region in Alegria.
 Chaoui tribe, on the other hand, opts for plain silver and is known for its engraving techniques and filigree work.
-But one thing can be said of all Berber jewelry regardless of the tribe is that it is quite sizeable, symbolic, and particularly striking.
+But one thing can be said of all Berber jewelry regardless of the tribe it comes from, and that is that it’s quite sizeable, symbolic, and particularly striking.

 SYMBOLISM IN BERBER JEWELRY

 It’s not uncommon to encounter symbolic themes in tribal adornment and Berber jewelry is no exception.
 In fact, it’s packed with cultural symbolism.
-Some of those are described below.
+Some of the most common ones are described below.

 Fibulae is a triangularly shaped jewelry piece usually in a form of a pin, broach, or pendant.
 It’s practical as much as it’s meaningful.
 The triangle represents a woman, or fertility more specifically, and therefore home and family.
 It is one of the most recognizable and ever-present symbols in Berber jewelry.

-And speaking of fertility, another important symbolic jewel is the tasfift; an elaborate headpiece consisting of dangly coins worn by a woman on her wedding day.
-It has a rooster or chicken on the tip of the head promoting bride’s abundance.
-It’s an absolute statement and such a fancy ornament.
+And speaking of fertility, another important symbolic jewel is the tasfift; an elaborate headpiece consisting of dangly coins worn by a woman on her wedding day among other occasions.
+If the occasion is, in fact, a wedding, it has a rooster or chicken on the tip of the head promoting bride’s abundance.
+It’s an absolute statement and such a stunning ornament.

 Agadez, or the southern cross, is another powerful symbol in Berber jewelry.
 This type of amulet is native to Tuareg tribes; a large Berber ethnic confederation located mainly in the Sahara Desert.
 The pendant has four arms extended like a cross with the upper arm ending in a ring, through which a string is entered to hold it around the neck.
 The four arms symbolize the four cardinal directions, protecting and orienting its wearer in the vast desert region.